MicrosoftDocs/powerapps-docs/powerapps-docs/developer/model-driven-apps/clientapi/reference/formContext-data-entity/getPrimaryAttributeValue.md

 ---
-title: "getPrimaryAttributeValue (Client API reference) in model-driven apps| MicrosoftDocs"
+title: "entity.getPrimaryAttributeValue (Client API reference) in model-driven apps| MicrosoftDocs"
 description: Gets a string for the value of the primary column of the table. ms.author: jdaly
 author: adrianorth